Skip to main content

 There are four kinds of malaria parasites that infect humans: Plasmodium falciparum, Plasmodium vivax, Plasmodium ovale, and Plasmodium malariae.

 Malaria is not a contagious disease, it can not spread from person to person like the flu or a cold.
-It is also not a sexually transmitted disease.
-Casual contact with a person affected with malaria is safe and will not infect the other person that does not have malaria.
+Casual contact with a person affected with malaria is safe and will not infect other person that does not have malaria.

 What are the causes?

-Usually an infected person is bitten by the infective female called Anopheles mosquito and a small amount of the blood with the parasite is taken in by the mosquito.
 Once the anopheles mosquito has been infected with the parasite, the parasite multiplies and mixes with the mosquito’s saliva.
 When the mosquito bites into its victim, it injects that saliva into the human body causing malaria.
-Once the person is infected, the parasites multiply in the liver and then infect the red blood cells.
+Upon infection, the parasites grow in the liver before spreading to the red blood cells and infecting the host.

 what are the causes of malaria?